The Lithium Mining Market

 Lithium Sources

 As of 2024, 66% of lithium production comes from ore mining, while 34% is from brine extraction (10% DLE and 24% evaporation).
 Australia’s production relies heavily on hard rock mining, which involves extracting spodumene ore, while countries like Chile and Argentina utilize their vast continental brine reserves to extract lithium.
-This geographical distinction highlights the diversity in extraction methods across regions, with brine operations dominating in South America and ore mining leading in Australia.

 U.S. Lithium Production

-Applications & Market Segments for Lithium
+Applications and Market Segments for Lithium

 Evolution of Lithium Demand